kwur/new-kwur-site/_posts/2012-10-04-exclusive-interview-with-polly-ferman-this-sat-10612-12pm.md

 ---
 <div class="pf-content">
   <p>
-    The pianist <a href="http://www.pollyferman.net/">Polly Ferman</a>, a specialist in tango and South American music,&nbsp;is performing a <a href="http://www.touhill.org/default.asp?touhill=51&objId=958">solo recital</a> at UMSL's Touhill Performing Arts Center this Saturday night, 10/6/12,&nbsp;at 8 PM.&nbsp; I will be interviewing her this coming Saturday on my show, around 12 noon.&nbsp; She'll be bringing her recordings.&nbsp; This is her only radio interview in St. Louis before her concert.&nbsp;&nbsp;Some videos of her performances are <a href="http://www.youtube.com/embed/XR7lrnoRNaQ">here</a>, <a href="http://www.youtube.com/embed/NlIOvExtWE8">here</a>, and <a href="http://www.youtube.com/embed/GCw1rHNtMzs">here</a>.&nbsp;
+    The pianist <a href="http://www.pollyferman.net/">Polly Ferman</a>, a specialist in tango and South American music, is performing a <a href="http://www.touhill.org/default.asp?touhill=51&objId=958">solo recital</a> at UMSL's Touhill Performing Arts Center this Saturday night, 10/6/12, at 8 PM.
+I will be interviewing her this coming Saturday on my show, around 12 noon.
+She'll be bringing her recordings.
+This is her only radio interview in St. Louis before her concert.
+Some videos of her performances are <a href="http://www.youtube.com/embed/XR7lrnoRNaQ">here</a>, <a href="http://www.youtube.com/embed/NlIOvExtWE8">here</a>, and <a href="http://www.youtube.com/embed/GCw1rHNtMzs">here</a>.
   </p>

   <p>